 It was not long ago when the property stood as the independent South Beach Hotel.
 With no affiliation to any major chain, it was not doing as well and as such the management was handed to Marriott Hotels, where it subsequently became the JW Marriott Hotel Singapore South Beach.
 Business has been brisk since then.
 During the weekend I stayed at the hotel, the property was running at full capacity.
 I had deliberated extending for another night but could not get any available room out of the booking portals.

-Being relatively familiar to the hotels around Singapore’s Civic District, the JW Marriott Singapore South Beach was one of the few left for me to check out.
+I am relatively familiar with the hotels around Singapore’s Civic District and the JW Marriott Singapore South Beach was one of the few left for me to check out for a staycation.
 After my stay there, I have to say that the property totally won me over and it is now probably my favorite place to stay within the Civic District / Marina Square area with the Mandarin Oriental Singapore running at a close second.

 The JW Marriott Hotel Singapore South Beach, as the name suggests, is situated within the new lifestyle destination called South Beach.
-Amidst layers of glass and steel and colonial buildings, you’ll find an abundance here of cafes, specialty restaurants as well as bars (for coffee lovers, I recommend Cafe Vergnano 1882).
+Amidst layers of glass and steel and colonial buildings, you’ll find an abundance here of cafes, specialty restaurants as well as bars.
 There are two MRT stations in the hotel’s vicinity – the nearest one being Esplanade Station which is directly below it.